Diegometro1/CSCIE-15/03_Laravel/99_Foobooks_Lecture_13b.md

 For authors, this was done with a dropdown which worked because each book can have only *one* author.

 Each book can have *many* tags, though, so a dropdown won't do.
-Instead, lets show all possible tags with checkboxes.
+Instead, let's show all possible tags with checkboxes.
+Example of what we're aiming for:

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-foobooks-tag-checkboxes@2x.png' style='max-width:357px; width:100%' alt='Tags checkboxes'>